rahulmir007/d3dashboard/README.md

 d3dashboard
 ===========

-A Dashboard for  diffrent type of charts.
+A general purpose dashboard for diffrent type of data visualization, that can be integrate with any kind of relationan or non-relational datatbase.